RomchyFCC/Project02/README.md

 this template: http://www.free-css.com/free-css-templates/page222/amazing

-and I  tried remake it to the best of my ability.
+and I tried to remake it to the best of my ability.